SSG Timothy Kramer

-Though Timothy has made significant progress in his recovery, he still experiences obstacles within his home.
-It is frustrating for Timothy when he is unable to care for his daughters while in his wheelchair because of the narrow hallways and doorways.
+Though Timothy has made significant progress in his recovery, he still experienced obstacles within his previous home.
+It was frustrating for Timothy when he could not care for his daughters while in his wheelchair because of the narrow hallways and doorways.

-Timothy is looking forward to the independence he will regain with a Homes For Our Troops specially adapted custom home.
-Features such as automatic doorways, no thresholds, and pull down shelving will mitigate many of the obstacles he currently faces.
-Receiving a donated home will give his family the opportunity to travel.
-He also hopes to use his love for the outdoors to help fellow Veterans by starting a nonprofit that coordinates outdoor retreats consisting of fishing, hunting, and camping.
+Timothy has regained his independence with a Homes For Our Troops specially adapted custom home.
+Features such as automatic doorways, no thresholds, and pull down shelving mitigate many of the obstacles he had faced in his previous home.
+Receiving a donated home gives his family the opportunity to travel and hopes to use his love for the outdoors to help fellow Veterans by starting a nonprofit that coordinates outdoor retreats consisting of fishing, hunting, and camping.

-He is choosing to build his HFOT home in the Lake Minatare area in Nebraska, where he grew up and currently lives.
+He chose to build his HFOT home in the Lake Minatare area in Nebraska, where he grew up.

 Timothy feels that a thank you to HFOT donors and supporters does not suffice.
 “To each and every one involved from the staff, donors, volunteers, and workers, thank you for all you do for Veterans.
 It’s people like you that make fighting for America worth it even more; with all my heart I say thank you and God speed.”